younes-dro/wp-plugin-reactjs/README.md

 2. Use `npm run dev` during development for faster builds.
 3. Use `npm run build` to generate a production-ready bundle.
 4. Dynamically register components in `src/registry/registerComponents.js` or add your own.
+5. Use the `AppContext` for global state management across your components.
-5. Visit the `Tools -> WP Plugin React` page to see your changes in action.
+6. Visit the `Tools -> WP Plugin React` page to see your changes in action.

 ---